Western States Burn Center Team

 Our team at Western States Burn Center at North Colorado Medical Center, consists of the following multidisciplinary burn specialists:

-Dr. Wagner and Dr. Garcia are joined by other general surgeons who treat burn related injuries.
+Burn Surgeons: Edwind Garcia, MD, and Lindsay Deeter, MD, are joined by other general surgeons who treat burn related injuries.
 Depending on the specific circumstances of a patient's injury, other surgical and medical consultants may be called upon during the patient's stay in the burn unit.
 Intensivists (critical care doctors) also work with Drs.
-Wagner and Garcia on the management of the burn patient.
+Garcia and Deeter on the management of the burn patient.

 Physiatrist: Physiatrists are physicians that assist with issues related to rehabilitation.
 This includes exercises for arms and legs, walking and activities of daily living.